bortiznine/Portfolio-Page/readme.md

 - **Use proper indentation and organize your code**.
 Chances are people will view your source!

-- You may use Bootstrap or other CSS frameworks if you would like but make sure you read thr documentation for it **thoroughly**.
+- You may use Bootstrap or other CSS frameworks if you would like but make sure you read through the documentation for it **thoroughly**.

 ## Inspiration